satwikkansal/wtfpython/README.md

 **Note:** All the examples mentioned below are run on Python 3.5.2 interactive interpreter unless explicitly specified.

-#### 💡 Explaination:
+#### 💡 Explanation:
-* Brief Explaination of what's happening and why is it happening.
+* Brief explanation of what's happening and why is it happening.
   ```py
   Setting up examples for clarification (if necessary)
   ```